gcrtnst/pacorphan/README.md

     Y --> X
 ```

-If neither package is reachable from any explicitly installed package, pacorphan can detect the cycle as orphaned. `pacman -Qdt` does not handle this scenario well.
+If neither package is explicitly installed, pacorphan can detect the cycle as orphaned. `pacman -Qdt` does not handle this scenario well.

 ## Installation